Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 • All internal emails before and after the launch

 At GoLinks, we have a kickoff call with our customers that helps us identify all the people involved in rolling out go links, such as department heads and internal communications leads.
-We have a software rollout plan template that will act as the skeleton to which we work with our customers to flesh out.
+We have a sample rollout plan template that will act as the skeleton to which we work with our customers to flesh out.

 Our Customer Success Managers help them coordinate a communications plan and provide them with marketing materials to support this process.
-We also run training sessions with them a week before the launch and company-wide training and office hours within a week after launch.

 Step 5: Work with a customer success team member of your new tool